TEACHABLE MOMENTS OF LEADERSHIP

 This ultimate guide contains all of the obvious and not-so-obvious best practices to use Case-in-Point for both the novice and the more experienced educator.
 Think of this guide as your key to get started in injecting a more experiential way of teaching in your classes with any skill set.
 Click below to purchase.

-We are excited that you are here to improve your ability to model what you are teaching through Case-in-Point.
+Our e-book helps you improve your ability to model what you are teaching.

-What we present here is meant to challenge your current perspective of how to teach leadership and your mindset regarding the exercise of leadership from the front of the room.
-Experimenting with Case-in-Point offers you the opportunity to:
+Case-in-Point challenges your current perspective of how to teach leadership and your mindset regarding the exercise of leadership from the front of the room.
+Experimenting in real-time with Case-in-Point offers you the opportunity to: